Memory Integration

 Memories are scoped by the

-org_id claim in the JWT token.
-Ensure each agent uses a token scoped to the correct organization to prevent information leakage.Related
+org_id claim in the JWT token and the X-Project-ID header.
+Ensure each agent uses a token scoped to the correct organization and passes the correct project ID to prevent information leakage.Related

 Memory Service